Science Strategic Fit For Partners Pipeline Publications Team Newsroom Contact

 PersistenceNone (native signaling)Add-on safety switches, co-stimulatory editsOptimized at the activation signal source

-ManufacturingBaselineOften requires new vectors, processes, or cell sourcesZero changes.
+ManufacturingBaselineOften requires new vectors, processes, or cell sourcesCompatible with existing workflows.
 Encoded at the DNA construct level

-CompatibilityAutologous T cells onlyPlatform-specific (often single cell type)Any CAR: T cell, NK cell, macrophage, TCR, and BCR constructs
+CompatibilityAutologous T cells onlyPlatform-specific (often single cell type)Any CAR Construct: T cell, NK cell, Macrophage, TCR, BCR and more

 RegulatoryEstablished IND pathwayOften requires new IND categoryFits within existing IND frameworks.
 Positioned for FDA Platform Technology Designation